elithaxxor/RoutR_MauraDr/README.md

 ## **Configuration Setup** <a id="configuration-setup"></a>

 Before running the program, ensure that you have set up the necessary configuration files.
-The application requires two configuration files: `config.ini` and `config.yaml`.
+The application uses `config.ini`, `config.yaml`, and `config.json`.

 ### **Steps to Configure**

 1. **Locate the Config Files**:
-   - Both `config.ini` and `config.yaml` are located in the `web` directory.
+   - `config.ini`, `config.yaml`, and `config.json` are all located in the `web` directory.

 2. **Edit the Config Files**:
    - Open the files in a text editor of your choice and update the following variables: